- Amphibian Species of the World on Twitter

 Distribution

-Adriatic seaboard as far inland as the headwaters of the Black Sea drainages, as far north as Istrian region (Slovenia) and as far south as Montenegro; isolated population in northeastern Italy (possibly introduced).
+Adriatic seaboard as far inland as the headwaters of the Black Sea drainages, as far north as Istrian region (Slovenia) and likely as far south as southeastern Montenegro although not confirmed for there; introduced population in northeastern Italy.

 Comment